slavafive/To-Do-List/README.md

 ## Implementation

 The app was implemented using UITableViewController.
 It also supports data persistence by using basic functionality of Core Data Framework for CRUD operations.

+## Results

+I learned about Core Data concepts, how to perform CRUD operations and how UITableView manages reusable cells